 What are the Other Ways to Get Around Iceland Without a Car?

-If you want to avoid the hassle of public transportation and not have your car, know that you can still get around Iceland.
+If you want to avoid the hassle of public transportation and don’t have your car, you can still get around Iceland.
 Below, we’ve discussed how you can explore Iceland without a car.

 On Foot

-Walking is perhaps the only mode of transportation that is free around Iceland.
+Walking is perhaps the only free mode of transportation around Iceland.
 You can easily roam around the cute villages and unique capital city.

-Strolling across the city streets or tourist attractions in Iceland has its downsides too.
+Strolling across the city streets or tourist attractions in Iceland also has downsides.
 For instance, the weather constantly changes, and you never know when a snowstorm will hit.
 However, with careful planning, you can make the most out of your tour.

-Make sure you wear a warm outfit; think of fleece hoodies, sweaters, gloves, caps, snow boots, and scarves and carry an umbrella with you.
+Make sure you wear a warm outfit, such as fleece hoodies, sweaters, gloves, caps, snow boots, and scarves, and carry an umbrella with you.

 While an umbrella might not be useful in a severe snowstorm, it may help in light rain.
 If you’re not a big walker or are new to hiking, walking across the more rural areas of Iceland will be a big challenge.
 The terrain varies in terms of incline and what’s underfoot, but most of it is pretty rough trekking.